JyyHuang/CIS2107/Notes/Chapter1.md

     - w - for write
     - x - for execute

+    for directories, read lets you look into directories, write lets you add and remove files, and execute lets you cd into them

+3 digit notation
+- the first digit corresponds to the owner(user)
+- the second digit corresponds to the group
+- the third digit corresponds to the others

 0 - Deny all

 1 - Execute Only

 2 - Write Only

 3 - Write + Execute

 4 - Read Only

 5 - Read + Execute

 6 - Read + Write

 7 - Read + Write + Execute

 chmod to set permissions to a file
+example:
+chmod 123 example.txt

 > STDIN - keyboard